-Use this procedure if you are using a DCIM-SUSB and would like the keyboard layout changed to another language.
+Use this procedure if you are using a DCIM-SUSB and want to change the keyboard layout to another language.

-To change the keyboard layout code (DCIM-SUSB only):
+► To change the keyboard layout code (DCIM-SUSB only):

-- Open a Text Editor window on the Sun[TM] workstation. - 2.
+- 1. Open a Text Editor window on the SunTM workstation. - 2.
 Check that the Num Lock key is active and press the left Ctrl key and the Del key on your keyboard.
 The Caps Lock light starts to blink, indicating that the CIM is in Layout Code Change mode.
 The text window displays: Raritan Computer, Inc. Current keyboard layout code = 22h (US5 UNIX). - 3.
-Type the layout code desired (for example, 31 for the Japanese keyboard). - 4.
-Press Enter. - 5.
+Type the layout code desired (for example, 31 for the Japanese keyboard).
+Press Enter. - 4.
 Shut down the device and power on once again.
-The DCIM-SUSB performs a reset (power cycle). - 6.
+The DCIM-SUSB performs a reset (power cycle). - 5.
 Verify that the characters are correct.